bhic1973/Embedded-Control-Systems/Feedback control system.md

 # 5. Control of the transient response
+One of the most characteristic features of a control system is its transient response.
++ **Definition:**
-One of the most characteristics of a control system is their transient response. **The transient response** is the response of the system over time before reaching the steady-state response.
+  <p style="color:darkblue;font-size:medium;font-weight:600;font-family:times">The transient response is the response of the system over time before reaching the steady-state response.</p>
 The purpose of the control system is to provide a desired response.
 It follow the transient response often must be adjusted until it is satisfactory.
-To highlight the importance of the transient response let's analyse their effect  on a speed control system.
-The is described by the following transfer function:
+To highlight the importance of the transient response, let's analyse its effect  on a speed control system described by the following transfer function:
 $$
 P(s) = {K_{1}\over \tau_{1}s + 1}
 $$